D-One-Dev/RoBattle/README.md

 # Game code by misharuk05.
 # Graphics by misharuk05.
 # Music by laut1s.
-# The game is still under development.
+# The game is still in development.